23f3004233/TDS-P1/README.md

 # TDS-P1

-This repository holds the code for the **LLM Code Deployment** project, a core component of the Tools in Data Science course (Project 1) at IITM.
+This repository holds the code for the **LLM Code Deployment** project, a core component of the Tools in Data Science course (Project 1) at IIT Madras, Online Data Science and Applications (Diploma Level).

 -----